Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Abstract

 \section{Abstract}

-Retriever-augmented instruction-following models are attractive alternatives to fine-tuned approaches for information-seeking tasks such as question answering (QA).
-By simply prepending retrieved documents in its input along with an instruction, these models can be adapted to various information domains and tasks without additional fine-tuning.
-While the model responses tend to be natural and fluent, the additional verbosity makes traditional QA evaluation metrics such as exact match (EM) and F1 unreliable for accurately quantifying model performance.

-In this work, we investigate the performance of instruction-following models across three information-seeking QA tasks.
-We use both automatic and human evaluation to evaluate these models along two dimensions: 1) how well they satisfy the user's information need (correctness), and 2) whether they produce a response based on the provided knowledge (faithfulness).
-Guided by human evaluation and analysis, we highlight the shortcomings of traditional metrics for both correctness and faithfulness.
-We then propose simple token-overlap based and model-based metrics that reflect the true performance of these models.
-Our analysis reveals that instruction-following models are competitive, and sometimes even outperform fine-tuned models for correctness.
-However, these models struggle to stick to the provided knowledge and often hallucinate in their responses.
-We hope our work encourages a more holistic evaluation of instruction-following models for QA.
-Our code and data is available at \url{https://github.com/McGill-NLP/instruct-qa}
+Instruction-following models are attractive alternatives to fine-tuned approaches for question answering (QA).
+By simply prepending relevant documents and an instruction to their input, these models can be adapted to various information domains and tasks without additional training.
+However, these models tend to produce verbose responses with supplementary information, which makes traditional QA metrics like exact match (EM) and F1 unreliable for accurately quantifying model performance.
+In this work, we evaluate instruction-following models along two fronts: 1) how well they satisfy user's information need (correctness), and 2) whether they disseminate information supported by the provided knowledge (faithfulness).
+Guided by human evaluation and analysis, we highlight the shortcomings of traditional metrics for both correctness and faithfulness and propose simple token-overlap metrics that correlate highly with human judgments.
+Our analysis reveals that for correctness, instruction-following models perform comparably to models specifically fine-tuned for that task.
+However, they struggle to accurately judge the relevance of the provided knowledge and often hallucinate in their responses.
+We hope our work encourages more holistic evaluation of instruction-following models for QA.
+Our code and human annotation data is available at \url{https://github.com/McGill-NLP/instruct-qa}.